 4. Green Appliances and Home Improvement:

 There are many home improvements that are eligible for a tax credit.
 Things like energy efficient new windows, roofs, HVAC systems and many other improvements may be eligible.
-Don’t forget to file for this credit.
+Don’t forget to file for this credit–it’s a mistake that many people make when fixing up their homes.
 See Energy Star for more details.

 5. Filing correctly for those home improvements:

-If you will be filing for home improvements, Houselogic warns that some items can be very complex to file for, after you’ve come this far you don’t want to lose out on this credit because of a simple filing error.
-Read the directions carefully.
+If you will be filing for home improvements, Houselogic warns that some items can be very complex to file for.
+And after you’ve come this far you don’t want to lose out on this credit because of a simple filing error.
+Take the time to carefully read the directions on the income tax forms.

-Tax breaks are available for those who purchased an electric vehicle or a plug-in-hybrid in 2012, don’t forget to maximize the benefits of being a good friend of the planet.
-From efile.com.
+Tax breaks are available for those who purchased an electric or hybrid vehicle during the course of the year.
+Don’t forget to maximize the benefits of being a good friend of the planet.

 7. Federal student loans:

-Payments made on federal student loans last year may be eligible for a tax deduction using Form 1098-E. Students of the world, this is your big chance, don’t blow it!
-More info at ed.gov.
+Payments made on federal student loans last year may be eligible for a tax deduction using form 1098-E. Students of the world, this is your big chance, don’t blow it!

 8. Private Mortgage Insurance: